saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

-If we observe the graph we can tell that overall behavior of enrollment process w.r.t the time taken for per person to enroll for an event from past **8 years** in the state of **Iowa**.
+If we observe the graph we can tell that overall behavior of enrollment process w.r.t the time taken per person to enroll for an event from past **8 years** in the state of **Iowa**.

 -   There are few facilities where it is taking more time to enroll for a person compared to the previous year.

--   We can notice that in the enrolling time is so fast in schools.
+-   We can notice that the enrolling time is faster in schools.

--   From the plot, I can tell that all the enrollments have been late for In the past two years, there may be multiple reasons.
+-   From the plot, I can tell that all the enrollments have been late for the past two years.
+There may be multiple reasons.

 **example: -** lockdown because Covid-19 which stopped the process